Wednesday, November 9, 2016

 St. John United Church of Christ, Franklin Street, Maeystown, Illinois

-The historic stone arched bridge leads one into the community of quiet streets lined with nineteenth-century stone homes and structures, uninterrupted by modern buildings, such as fast-food restaurants, gas stations, and convenience stores, and modern traffic lights that would take away from the town's historic character.
+The historical stone-arched bridge leads one into the community of quiet streets lined with nineteenth-century stone homes and structures, uninterrupted by modern buildings, such as fast-food restaurants, gas stations, convenience stores, and traffic lights that would take away from the town's historic character.
 Some small towns telegraph their history as one approach.
 Maeystown is that kind of community.

-The village does not hold a claim to any part of American history; nothing particularly noteworthy has happened here but is noticeably different from other Midwestern towns.
-Maeystown is unique in that all of its early settlers had something in common: they all came from German origins.
+The village does not hold a claim to any part of American history; nothing particularly noteworthy has happened here, but is noticeably different from other Midwestern towns.
+Maeystown is unique in that all its early settlers had something in common: they all came from German origins.

 Main Street in Maeystown, Illinois.